wardbradt/shape-wars/README.md

 If the instructions in the game are not clear enough, here is an explication of this game's operations:

 ### General
-1. When a Player A's vertex collides with Player B's side, Player A inflicts damage upon Player B.
+1. When Player A's vertex collides with Player B's side, Player A inflicts damage upon Player B.
 2. After two players collide, there is a two second grace period where neither player can inflict damage upon the other.
 This is indicated by a faded color and a timer in the middle of the screen.